-- a list of the decisions on students who have been allowed to proceed with their studies either unconditionally or subject to further review at a specified date if appropriate; - a recommendation that the student's status should be altered (eg downgraded, standard period extended, permission to move into completion considered, etc); or - a recommendation that the student's studies should be discontinued.
+- a list of the decisions on students who have been allowed to proceed with their studies either unconditionally or subject to further review at a specified date if appropriate; - a recommendation that the student's status should be altered (e.g. downgraded, minimum period extended, moved into completion, etc.); or - a recommendation that the student's studies should be discontinued.